Project

 Head of communication and public outreach

 After multidisciplinary studies, between philosophy, cultural policies and art history at Sciences Po, Sorbonne University and Panthéon-Sorbonne, Marie Plagnol turns to curation.
 She develops a curatorial practice rooted in a reflection on the links to be forged between artists, institutions and publics.
 She is interested in the notion of friendship in its political dimension, as a tool to rethink our networks and communities.
-As a member of the Champs magnétiques collective, she curated in 2021 the cycle of exhibitions Green Suns Will Still Rise (Mains d’Œuvres, CAC Brétigny, Bétonsalon, DOC, La Passerelle).
+As a member of the Champs magnétiques collective, she curated the cycles of exhibitions “Des soleils encore verts” (2021) and “Le réseau des murmures”.
 Marie Plagnol seeks to establish long-term collaborations with artists and has worked for several years with Céline Pierre.
 They are currently collaborating on The Skênê Notebooks (2022).
 Throughout her career, she notably worked at the MAC VAL, at Para Site in Hong Kong and at Council.

 Milène Denécheau